wp-plugins/paypal-currency-converter-basic-for-woocommerce/Readme.txt

 MANDATORY SETTINGS:
 1. Find the settings page in WooCommerce's sub menu.
 2. First time only: Select your target Currency
-3. Save settings to invoke the exchange rate retrival.
+3. Save settings to invoke the exchange rate retrieval.
 4. Accept the suggested exchange rate shown in the button.
 5. Save settings again.
 When the currently saved currency exchange rate is equal with the actual currency exchange rate the value is indicated by green font color.